The U.S. Botanic Garden is open as scheduled, having been funded for the current fiscal year.

 HOPS (Hands On Plant Science) Institute

-Each summer, 15 teachers are selected to partipicate in a 2-day immersive Hands On Plant Science (HOPS) workshop.
+Each summer, 15 teachers are selected to participate in a 2-day immersive Hands On Plant Science (HOPS) workshop.
 Contact USBG Children's Education Specialist Lee Coykendall for more information.

 D.C.
 Teachers Night